MaharzanNaresh/php7/README.md

 }
 ```

-The code above will not catch the TypeException thrown due to the mis-matched type-hint, resulting in the following message to the user:
+The code above will not catch the `TypeException` thrown due to the mis-matched type-hint, resulting in the following message to the user:

     Fatal error: Uncaught TypeException: Argument 1 passed to add() must be of the type integer, string given

-The reason an object named TypeException would not be caught by catch (Exception $e) is not obvious.
-The Exception suffix implies that TypeException extends Exception.
-If the name of the thrown class was TypeError it would be much clearer that the class does not extend Exception, but rather is part of a different class hierarchy that must be caught separately.
+The reason an object named `TypeException` would not be caught by `catch (Exception $e)` is not obvious.
+The Exception suffix implies that `TypeException` extends `Exception`.
+If the name of the thrown class was TypeError it would be much clearer that the class does not `extend Exception`, but rather is part of a different class hierarchy that must be caught separately.

-To catch the TypeException, the user must write code like this:
+To catch the `TypeException`, the user must write code like this:

 ```php
 <?php